 Here we present only 10 out of maybe 100, which are the most common.

 Due to the fact that there are so many problems related to showing films, the Jury selects 2-3 times more films than the festival can show.
 In professional language, this stage is called Preselected.
 After this step, only 30% of films will end up at the next stage.

 Most of our festivals show our films in movie theaters.
 Movie theaters use only one movie format, which is called the DCP.
 If the filmmaker doesn't have a copy of his/her film in the DCP format, the film cannot be screened in a majority of cinemas.
-If the event takes place in a small club or any other rented facility (not a movie theater), in this case there is a projector that can display DVD and Blu-Ray formats.
-Only 20% of the filmmakers who submit films to the festivals know about DCP and can make it.
+If the event takes place in a small club or any other rented facility (not a movie theater), sometimes in this case there is a projector that can display DVD and Blu-Ray formats.
+Only 20% of the filmmakers who submit films to the festivals know about DCP and how to make one.

 4. Film quality.